Fonissa

-Fonissa (Φόνισσα) is a stream in western Corinthia, Peloponnese, Greece.
+The Fonissa (Φόνισσα) is a stream in western Corinthia, Peloponnese, Greece.
 It is 13.3 km long and flows into the Gulf of Corinth.
 The source of the river is in the hills near the village Rethi.
-It flows towards the southeast though a narrow gorge, and empties into the Gulf of Corinth between the villages Kato Loutro and Kamari, 6 km northwest of Xylokastro.
+It flows a southeasterly direction through a narrow gorge, and empties into the Gulf of Corinth between the villages Kato Loutro and Kamari, 6 km northwest of Xylokastro.